AbigailN10/CPE487/README.md

 * The top level source module is called **_SimonSays_** that
-  * Creates an instance of the keypad interface and 7-segment decoder interface modules
+  * Creates an instance of the keypad interface, 7-segment decoder interface, and LEDs instance modules
   * Make connection to the display, buttons, and external keypad
   * Has a timing process to generate [clock signals](https://en.wikipedia.org/wiki/Clock_signal) for the keypad, display multiplexer, and [finite-state machine](https://en.wikipedia.org/wiki/Finite-state_machine)
   * Implements a finite-state machine for the operations of the game in response to button pushes